Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Abstract

 \section{Abstract}

 Measurements of the variation of anisotropic flow-plane angles ($\Psi_n$) with rapidity, commonly known as the flow-plane decorrelation, provide important insights into the initial conditions of the matter produced in heavy-ion collisions.
-In this paper, using data collected by the STAR experiment, we report the first measurement of the four-plane cumulant observable $T_{n}\{ba;dc\}=\langle\langle\sin [n(\Psi^{b}_{n}-\Psi^{a}_{n})]\sin[n(\Psi^{d}_{n}-\Psi^{c}_{n})]\rangle\rangle$, where superscripts $a$, $b$, $c$, and $d$ denote sequential regions in pseudorapidity with $a$ corresponding to the most backward pseudorapidity region.
+In this paper, using data collected by the STAR experiment, we report the first measurement of the four-plane correlator observable $T_{n}\{ba;dc\}=\langle\langle\sin [n(\Psi^{b}_{n}-\Psi^{a}_{n})]\sin[n(\Psi^{d}_{n}-\Psi^{c}_{n})]\rangle\rangle$, where superscripts $a$, $b$, $c$, and $d$ denote sequential pseudorapidity ($\eta$) regions with $a$ corresponding to the most backward region, $b$ and $c$ close to mid-rapidity with $\eta_b<0$ and $\eta_c>0$, and $d$ being the most forward.
 The measurement is performed for the elliptic and triangular flow (i.e.~$n=2$ and $3$) in Au+Au and isobar (Ru+Ru, Zr+Zr) collisions at $\sqrt{s_{_{\mathrm{NN}}}}$\xspace~=~200~GeV.
-The goal of calculating the correlation of the flow-plane angle variations, from backward pseudorapidity ($\eta_{a}$) to mid-pseudorapidity ($\eta_{b}$) region and from mid-pseudorapidity $(\eta_{c}$) to forward pseudorapidity ($\eta_{d}$) region, is to probe the systematic variation of flow angle over a wide pseudorapidity range.
+The goal of calculating the correlation of the flow-plane angle variations from backward to mid-central, and from mid-central to forward regions, is to probe the systematic variation of flow angle over a wide $\eta$ range.
 In mid-central collisions ($10-30\%$ centrality), we find $T_{2}\{ba;dc\}= -0.004\pm 0.001 (\rm stat)\pm0.002(\rm syst)$ independent of the collision system.
-Such a small value of $T_{2}$ favors a ``random-walk'' variation of the flow-plane angles, where the rapidity correlation length is smaller than the pseudorapidity region under study.
-These measurements provide new information on the decorrelation patterns in the system and offer a quantitative estimate of possible systematic variations in anisotropic flow angles-such as “twist” between forward and backward pseudorapidity regions.
-This opens new opportunities for understanding the three-dimensional structure of the quark-gluon plasma created in heavy-ion collisions.
+Such a small value of $T_{2}$ favors a ``random-walk'' variation of the flow-plane angles, where the rapidity correlation length is smaller than the entire region under study.
+These measurements provide new information on the decorrelation patterns in the system and offer a quantitative estimate of possible systematic variations in anisotropic flow angles such as ``twist'' between forward and backward regions.
+This opens new opportunities for understanding the three-dimensional structure and the time evolution of the quark-gluon plasma created in heavy-ion collisions.

 \linenumbersep{0.10cm}